SilkRose/Pony/src/stories/darling-and-date/02-practice-and-plan.md

 Rainbow sped up, galloping as fast as she could, *I'm not giving up that easily.*

 Rainbow was gaining ground at a quick pace, but not quick enough.
-It was a forgone conclusion.
+It was a foregone conclusion.

 Pinkie won.